wanno-drijfhout/10homelab/roles/proxmox/README.md

 ## Create distributed/redundant storage

-Install CephFS on the Hypervisor for the sake of RAID 5.
-Add all disks as OSDs (encrypted).
+Install CephFS via Proxmox for the sake of RAID 5.
+(Alternative is to run Ceph inside Docker nodes; see [Funky Penguin](https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/shared-storage-ceph/) for more info.)

 Configure Ceph as [One Node Cluster](https://docs.ceph.com/docs/mimic/rados/troubleshooting/troubleshooting-pg/#one-node-cluster):